Kitware/CMake/Help/manual/cmake-file-api.7.rst

       the :command:`install` command invocation that specified this destination is available.
 The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  ``launchers``
+    Optional member that is present on executable targets that have at least one launcher specified by the project.
+The value is a JSON array of entries corresponding to the specified launchers.
+    Each entry is a JSON object with members:

+    ``command``
+      A string specifying the path to the launcher on disk, represented with forward slashes.
+If the file is inside the top-level source directory then the path is specified relative to that directory.

+    ``arguments``
+      Optional member that is present when the launcher command has arguments preceding the executable to be launched.
+The value is a JSON array of strings representing the arguments.

+    ``type``
+      A string specifying the type of launcher.
+The value is one of the following:

+      ``emulator``
+        An emulator for the target platform when cross-compiling.
+        See the :prop_tgt:`CROSSCOMPILING_EMULATOR` target property.

+    This field was added in codemodel version 2.7.

 ``link``
   Optional member that is present for executables and shared library